 Our quail receive chicken mash/pellet as a basic ration.
 Choose the highest protein you can find as quail need more than chickens (ideally 20%).
-Pellets may need to be blitzed into slightly smaller pieces in a food processer for younger birds.
+Pellets need to be blitzed into slightly smaller pieces in a food processer for young birds.
 We buy an organic certified brand to support better farming practices but this is expensive.
-Reduce waste and avoid attracting rodents by removing the feed a few hours before dark to encourage clean up any spillage.
+Reduce waste and avoid attracting rodents by removing the feed a few hours before dark to encourage birds to clean up any spillage.

 This basic ration is supplemented with homegrown compost worms/mealworms (important to increase protein content as noted above), scraps from the kitchen, bugs from the deep litter and garden, plus a bunch of garden greens every day.
 Quails enjoy common weeds like chickweed, fat hen, milk thistle, amaranth, nettle and dandelion, and will eat unused parts of vegetables like pumpkin and broccoli leaves, carrots tops and beet greens.
 Silverbeet and sorrel are particular favourites if you have surplus.

 Birds have no teeth and instead swallow small stones and shells to grind up food in their gizzard.
 We give finely crushed eggshells back to the quails as grit and a calcium supplement – baking them first makes them easier to crush.
 You can also provide small stones or shell grit.